Library Resources for Music

 advanced search screens and identify different ways that the search can

 limited.
 For instance, what dates and types of materials are

 included in the database?
 Can it be searched by full text and subject?

 the search be limited by date, language or full text?
 Each database

 uses controlled subject headings that can be accessed through the

-Grove's is the online version of Grove's Dictionary of Music and Musicians
+Oxford Music Online includes the online version of Grove's Dictionary of Music and Musicians

 which is the standard encyclopedia for the Music field.

 To locate Music journals, do a subject search on the Library Catalog